jamiegau/cinema-catcher-app/README.md

 The following equipment are slated for integration into this toolset.

-- Cinema-player: Dolby, GDC, Qube and Barco,
+- Cinema-player: Dolby, GDC, Qube and Barco (Barco S4 to be done),
 - Projectors: NEC and Barco are in the works.
 - Sound processors: JSD/QSC, Dolby are in the works.
 - IO-control: RLY-8 and JNior are in the wortks.